Free Shipping | 100% Organic | Handmade From Honduras

 Why Batana Oil is Difficult To Ship

 Many people are not aware of how difficult it is to ship Batana Oil.
 The oil has several significant challenges when it comes to shipping.
-It's important for us to know these factors so we can make sure you get the Batana Oil on the planet!
+It's important for us to know these factors so we can make sure you get the best Batana Oil on the planet!

 One of the primary difficulties lies in its sensitivity to temperature fluctuations.
 Batana oil has a tendency to solidify at lower temperatures, which can occur during transit, particularly in colder climates or at high altitudes.
 This change in state can compromise the quality and effectiveness of the oil, necessitating careful temperature control throughout the shipping process.
 For example, at Batana babe we have to account for this when we seal our oil.
 Many companies do not properly seal their container because of it's sold phase in cold temperatures.